Zuleykhaha/fraud-detection-capstone/README.md

 # fraud-detection-capstone

 This is our final-year capstone project focused on detecting fraudulent credit card transactions using advanced machine learning techniques.
-We tackle the **class imbalance problem** using resampling and cost-sensitive learning, and compare various models to find the most effective fraud detection strategy.
+We tackle the **class imbalance problem**, and compare various **models** to find the most effective fraud detection strategy.

 ---